m4gshm/kubetestcontainers/README.md

 # Testcontainers on kubernetes

-under construction
+Under construction.

-goal is Postgresql and Redis support
+Goal is Postgresql and Redis support.

-to build run `./gradlew build`
+To build run `./gradlew build`

-see tests as an example [here](./src/test/java/com/github/m4gshm/testcontainers)
+See tests as an example [here](./src/test/java/com/github/m4gshm/testcontainers).

+And don't forget to install [Minikube](https://kubernetes.io/ru/docs/tasks/tools/install-minikube/) locally for staging.